mbornet-hl/hl/README.md

                S : second
                u : micro-second
                n : nano-second
-           R is an optional flag telling to use an optional time reference instead of the current time.
+           0 tells that the date must be framed at the beginning of the period R is an optional flag telling to use an optional time reference instead of the current time.
 The optional time reference must be specified before the regex argument